Paper at the expense of communities and nature in Brazil – DW – 06/22/2023

 Brazilian journalist Antenor Ferreira reported that around 70% of the plantations Suzano acquired in the north-east Maranhao state resulted from land-grabbing.
 Brazilian and international NGO's have detailed ongoing conflicts with the company.
 But that information isn't necessarily reflected in a company's ESG rating.
 Currently, most companies scored on whether they have things like a human rights policy, not whether they are abiding by them.

 "ESG raters generally have an amalgamated score.
-They don't separate out the E, S, and G," said Joanne Bauer, an environmental and human rights expert, and Adjunct Professor of International Affairs at Columbia University.
+They don't separate out the E, S and G," said Joanne Bauer, an environmental and human rights expert and a professor at Columbia University.
 "If the company is seen as sustainable based on environmental metrics and not social ones, that's actually another blind spot for proper due diligence and human rights."

 Credit Agricole and the Norwegian Government Pension Fund Global declined a DW request for comment.
 But they referred to their "forestry and palm oil" policy as well as a document on how companies in their portfolio are expected to manage "global challenges" like climate change and human rights.